Communication Sciences and Disorders

 CATHERINE WEBB, Assistant Professor

 Grade Point Average Notation: Students must have a cumulative G.P.A. of 3.0 or higher to enroll in CSD-425 and CSD-430.
 All courses listed in the catalog as required courses for any major and/or minor, including those courses outside of the department or with a different subject coding, are considered part of the major and will count in the grade point average.
 Some departments may have additional grade requirements for the courses offered within their department.
-Recommended supporting courses that are optional and not required may also count in the major depending on the program.
-For more information see your department chair or the degree requirements for Bachelor of Arts and information on Majors/Minors.
+Recommended supporting courses that are optional and not required may also count towards the major, depending on the program.
+For more information, see your department chair or the degree requirements for the Bachelor of Arts and information on Majors/Minors.

 Courses (CSD)